 And I was lucky enough to taste a couple of disasters too – no offense I still love you Mexico, but please…

 Lucas Muecas.
 First of all, it looks like a tiny peepee.
 Second of all, why?
-Why you have to cover an okay-candy with chili powder, why?
+Why you have to cover a caramel-y candy with chili powder, why?

 I always give it try and then another… But it’s just not happening.
 Yet it keeps looking at you like: “oh yea, come on hooman, lick me, I’m pura fruta natural, bite my gigante!” …

-And then you are there, ready and all excited, waiting for some amazing foodgasm to happen… But all you get is a salty-sweet-sour-chili confusion in your mouth – like my ex. – … and then you are just sitting there all confused and start questioning everything.
-And in the end, you have to face them starry eyes, asking the fatal straightforward question: “sooo… what do you think?”
+And then you are there, ready and all excited, waiting for some amazing thing to happen… But all you get is a salty-sweet-sour-chili confusion in your mouth – like my ex. – … and then you are just sitting there all confused and start questioning everything.
+And in the end, you have to face them starry eyes asking the fatal question:

 … Still better than the edible insects tho.

 So, Mexican Candies?
 Fail.
 Literally.
-I just can’t cope with that, it’s worst than the toilet situation there – … don’t ask.
+I just can’t cope with that, it’s worst than the toilet situation there and that’s bad – … don’t ask.

 Mexican food in general?
 Amazing.
 I really love the flavors, the taste and the richness of their gastronomy…

-And I’m telling you, do not let them frozen burritos from Tesco fool you ever again.
+And I’m telling you, do not let them frozen ass burritos from Tesco fool you ever again.

 … Jó éjszakát, szevasztok!